mjg59/fcop/COC.md

 **Right to Non-Coercion**. _Members_ have a right to not be coerced to share private information, make statements, or otherwise perform any function that is not essential for the scope of participating in a given _community_ activity.

 **Right to Disclosure**.
-Individuals who are banished from the _community_ or who are prevented from participation on grounds of incivility have a right to a full written disclosure of the arbitration, evidence, or rationale resulting in the decision.
-Such individuals have the right to publicly share this disclosure without further repercussions from the _community_.
+Individuals who are banished from the _community_ or who are prevented from participation on grounds of incivility have a right to a full written disclosure of the arbitration or rationale resulting in the decision, including (anonymized) supporting evidence.
+Such individuals have the right to publicly share this disclosure, provided the disclosure is shared in its entirety.

 ## Miscellaneous